 A one-semester internship with an environmental organization, for example, the New York State Department of Environmental Conservation (DEC) or the Genesee Valley Land Conservancy.
 Students will perform work relevant to some aspect of environmental studies.
 Internship arrangements must be approved by a faculty supervisor, a field supervisor, and the coordinator of the Environmental Studies minor.
-(Note: No more than 15 semester hours of internship credit may be applied toward the baccalaureate degree.)
+(Note: No more than 15 internship credits may be applied toward the baccalaureate degree.)
 1-15 credits.
-Prerequisites: ENVR 124 or equivalent and 75 semester hours of credit at the undergraduate level.
+Prerequisites: ENVR 124 or equivalent and 75 credits at the undergraduate level.
 Offered by individual arrangement.